ER Travel Nurse First Responder Experience Earns Daisy Award Honors

 "Any award I receive for working is a reflection of everybody else at work," he said.
 "It's not a one-man show.
 It is the very definition of a team effort and collaboration with everybody else.
 Nothing you do in the ER can be done by yourself.
 It's almost impossible to be singled out as an individual.
 It's a team effort for everything."

-Bryan's motivation for working as travel nurse has not changed since his first child was born; he enjoys the great pay.
+Bryan's motivation for working as a travel nurse has not changed since his first child was born; he enjoys the great pay.
 But if he didn't have kids, he said he would choose to travel all over the country.

 During the early months of the COVID-19 pandemic, Wesley Medical Center had to cancel many of their travel nurse contracts, so Amanda got Bryan a new assignment at Massachusetts General Hospital in Boston, from April to June 2020.